MEHRAN-DEV-AI/INDIAN-ECONOMY-ANALYSIS/README.md

 # NOTE:
 PLZ OPEN THE INDIAN ECONOMY ANALYSIS NOTEBOOK FILE WITH THE GITHUB.DEV (SO THAT YOU CAN SEE THE CHARTS ALSO)
+# DIRECT ACCESS TO THE NOTEBOOK:
+[CLICK HERE](https://nbviewer.org/github/MEHRAN-DEV-AI/INDIAN-ECONOMY-ANALYSIS/blob/main/INDIAN%20ECONOMY%20ANALYSIS.ipynb) TO SEE THE NOTEBOOK.
 ## Overview
  This project analyzes various economic indicators of India over a specified timeframe.
  The goal is to understand trends and patterns in India's economic performance based on key indicators such as GDP, inflation, population, and life expectancy.